How to Set Life Goals That Actually Stick

 What is the difference between life goals and New Year’s resolutions?

 New Year’s resolutions are typically single behavior changes tied to an arbitrary date.
-Life goals span major life domains and operate on a timeline of years.
-The failure rates overlap — both suffer from the same root issue of goals set without values or identity support.
-The Roots-to-Branches Method applies to both, but life goals require the added step of auditing life domains and building identity statements.
+Life goals span major life areas and operate on a timeline of years.
+The failure rates overlap because both suffer from the same root issue: goals set without values or identity support.
+The values-to-action sequence applies to both, but life goals require the added step of auditing life areas and building identity statements.

 What if I fail at a life goal I set?

 Failure at a specific target doesn’t invalidate the underlying value or identity.
 If you set a goal to run a half-marathon and get injured at month four, the identity of ‘someone who invests in physical health’ still holds.
-Research on goal persistence shows that returning to pursuit after disruption is a normal part of the process, not a sign of failure [9].
+Returning to pursuit after a disruption is a normal part of the process, not a sign of failure.
 Adjust the target and keep the roots intact.

 This article is part of our Goal Tracking Systems complete guide.